DFE-Digital/apply-for-teacher-training/app/views/content/service_guidance_provider.md

 The candidate will receive a formal notification of the changed offer, but you should also explain and agree any changes with them directly via email or phone.

-Once the candidate has accepted your offer, you cannot change the terms of the offer without their permission.
+Once the candidate has accepted your offer, you cannot change the terms of it within the service.
+You'll need to get the candidate's permission to make the change, then email us at <becomingateacher@digital.education.gov.uk>.

 ### Confirming the conditions of an offer